kayoyin/Prodigy/README.md

 ## Running the project

 Firstly, the user must ensure that his/her selected MIDI files is stored in the folder called, *music_gen* in his/her local copy of the repository.
 It is necessary to make use of our provided translating algorithms to create a csv file which the model can train on.
-Notice that there are two scripts that are given in the main folder: translatescript and backscript.
+Notice that there are two scripts that are given in the folder scripts: translatescript and backscript.
 These two scripts are designed to ensure fluidity for the user and automate the translating and retranslating process.

 Running two following commands will change `translatescript` to an `executable`, and then make use of the translating script.